rulewis/journey-optimizer.en/help/using/building-journeys/segment-qualification-events.md

 ![](../assets/segment8.png)

 A new journey that includes a segment qualification event is operational ten minutes after you have published it.
-This time interval corresponds to the cache refresh interval of the projection service.
+This time interval corresponds to the cache refresh interval of the dedicated service.
 Therefore, you must wait ten minutes before using this journey.

 ## Best practices {#best-practices-segments}